 I’ve created a Free Report to protect you from “phishing” scams.
 Click here for access!

-Chris Eddy of Geek For Hire, Inc. has been providing computer service to families and small businesses with Mac’s and PCs for the past fifteen years.
-His company is highly rated by both the BBB (Better Business Bureau) and by Angie’s List.
-You can find more on our website, or give us a call 303-618-0154.
-Geek For Hire, Inc. provides onsite service (Tier 3) to the Denver / Boulder / Front Range area as well as remote service throughout North America.
+Chris Eddy of Geek For Hire, Inc. has provided computer service to families and small businesses with Mac’s and PCs for the past eighteen years.
+Angie’s List and the BBB rate Geek For Hire very highly.
+You can find more on our website or give us a call at 303-618-0154.
+Geek For Hire, Inc. provides onsite service (Tier 3 support) to the Denver / Boulder / Front Range area and remote service throughout North America.

 We’ve been using Amazon Prime for the past few years.
-We like the free 2-3 day shipping and online streaming.
-I haven’t tried the Kindle lending library yet.
-I’ll try that next!
-Prime is normally $119/year, but you can try it for 30 days for free by clicking on this link: Try Amazon Prime 30-Day Free Trial (Yes, we’ll get a small commission when you sign up.)
+We like the free and fast shipping.
+With Prime, we have access to online streaming too.
+Prime is usually $119/year, but you can get a free 30-day trial by clicking on this link: Try Amazon Prime 30-Day Free Trial.
+As an Amazon Associate, we earn from qualifying purchases.